ArchiDog1998/RotationSolver/README.md

 * Cure 2 becomes Cure when synced below level 30
 * Cure 2 and Medica become Afflatus Solace and Rapture respectively when lilies are available
 * Benefic 2 becomes Benefic when synced below level 26
+* Royal Authority combo and Prominence combo become Holy Spirit/Circle when Requiescat is up
+* Holy Spirit/Circle become Confiteor when MP is lower than 4000 and Requiescat is up

 ## About
 XIVCombo is a plugin to allow for "one-button" combo chains, as well as implementing various other mutually-exclusive button consolidation and quality of life replacements.
 Some examples of the functionality it provides: